Taheri-meisam/CopyFileProgressBar/README.md

-Copy a file with and a progress bar
+Copy a file with a progress bar

 Enter address with two \ example :
 ``` e:\\file.txt ```